Unison and octave intervals

 Octave

-A related interval is the octave, which include the same notes as the unison but of different pitches.
+A related interval is the octave, which includes the same notes as the unison but at a different pitch.
 For example, C and C on the next octave.
 This could be written out as C4 and C5, meaning C notes on the fourth and the fifth octaves respectively.

-Octave is also referred to as a perfect octave and is abbreviated P8.
-The number derives from the fact that the distance between the notes are eight scale steps, if all notes (half-steps) are counted the distance is twelve notes.
-An alternate spelling is augmented seventh.
+The octave is also referred to as a perfect octave and is abbreviated P8.
+The number derives from the fact that the distance between the notes is eight scale steps.
+If all notes (half-steps) are counted the distance is twelve notes.
+An alternate naming is augmented seventh.